Anne Sherwood Pundyk’s Solo Exhibition, “Reading Readiness,”

 Cutchogue New Suffolk Library to show artwork inspired by the creative writing process

-Cutchogue, NY (April 1, 2021) The CNS Library is pleased to annouce “Reading Readiness,” a solo exhibition of recent works on paper by artist and writer Anne Sherwood Pundyk now scheduled for spring 2022.
+Cutchogue, NY (April 1, 2021) The CNS Library is pleased to announce “Reading Readiness,” a solo exhibition of recent works on paper by artist and writer Anne Sherwood Pundyk now scheduled for spring 2022.

 The location of this exhibition in a library is especially appropriate.
 The title, “Reading Readiness” refers to the different ways of preparing to learn to read.
 The artwork Pundyk has assembled for the exhibition presents a case for the value of decoding, interpreting and comprehending emotions, which are important tools for making sense of one’s life experiences.